In certain cases, students are classified as nonresidents but may be eligible for an exemption from paying nonresident supplemental tuition (NRST).

 - Active-duty member of the U.S. Armed Forces stationed in California for non-educational purposes or who qualifies under the federal Higher Education Opportunity Act of 2008

 - Former member of the U.S. Armed Forces, discharged after having been stationed in California on active duty for at least 366 days

 - Dependent child, stepchild, spouse, or registered domestic partner of an active-duty member of the U.S. Armed Forces stationed in California

 - Unmarried dependent child under age 21, spouse, or registered domestic partner of a member of the UC faculty who is a member of the Academic Senate

 - Unmarried dependent child, spouse, or registered domestic partner of a full-time UC employee who is assigned to work outside California

 - Graduate of a California high school operated by the Federal Bureau of Indian Affairs

 - Credentialed employee of a California public school

-- Recipient of the Congressional Medal of Honor and his or her children under age 28
+- Recipient of the Congressional Medal of Honor and their children under age 28

 To apply for any of these exemptions, students should complete a Statement of Legal Residence (SLR) and provide appropriate documentation.
-The SLR is part of the student admission process; the form may also be downloaded here.
+The SLR is part of the student admission process; a separate SLR form may also be downloaded.